Patient Selection for Elective Procedures

 - Is the patient financially able to handle the costs associated with the procedure and any additional procedures?

-- Is there a history of compliance with post-op instructions?
+- Does the patient have a history of compliance with post-op instructions?

-- During the past two weeks (or in the two weeks prior to surgery), has or will the patient experience period(s) of extended sedentary situations (e.g., long flights, bed rest, extended car rides, etc.)?
+- During the past two weeks or in the two weeks prior to surgery, has or will the patient experience extended sedentary periods (e.g., long flights, bed rest, or car journeys)?

-It is beneficial to assess the patient’s body language and behavior.
-There are warning signs that may warrant additional assessment by the doctor or mid-level practitioner.
+Assess the patient’s body language and behavior for signs that may warrant additional assessment by the doctor or an advanced practice provider.
 Below are examples of warning signs:

-- Appears angry and hostile, has sharp voice tone, defensive body postures, negative facial expressions.
+- Appears angry or hostile, has a sharp tone of voice, defensive body postures, or negative facial expressions.

-- Is resentful of questions, makes defensive responses, short or one-word answers.
+- Resents questions, makes defensive responses, or provides short or one-word answers.

-- Is demanding, self-centered, lacks sensitivity to others.
+- Is demanding, self-centered, or lacks sensitivity to others.

-- Is overly complimentary of doctor and office staff.
+- Is overly complimentary of the doctor and office staff.